EQWorks/common/README.md

 [This section](decision-making.md) introduces our principles for decision-making, which serve as the foundation for our work culture.

-We encourage decision-making in a round-table manner through grassroots meritocracy.
+We encourage decision-making in a round-table manner through meritocracy.

 In turn, this promotes a culture of open-mindedness, helps us adapt to the changing world, and sustains longevity to our members and the organization.